GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at $z\sim3-9$: Analysis

 \subsection{Stellar mass estimation}

 The available R100 NIRSpec/IFS observations for all galaxies in our sample provide access to their stellar emission, allowing the estimation of stellar masses.
 The only exceptions are the B14 system, which was observed in the R1000 configuration and lacks the depth to detect the stellar emission, and HFLS3, where the continuum emission is very weak.
-For the computation of the stellar masses we employ the integrated spectra extracted from the large apertures that encompass the extended emission of the ionized gas (pink apertures in Figure~\ref{fig:integrated_oiii_maps}).
-The modeling of the spectral energy distribution is performed with the software \verb|Bagpipes| \citep{carnallHowMeasureGalaxy2019}, that uses the \citet{bruzualStellarPopulationSynthesis2003a} stellar population models.
+For the computation of the stellar masses we employ the integrated spectra extracted from the large apertures that encompass the extended emission of the ionised gas (pink apertures in Fig.~\ref{fig:integrated_oiii_maps}).
+The modelling of the spectral energy distribution is performed with the software \verb|Bagpipes| \citep{carnallHowMeasureGalaxy2019}, that uses the \citet{bruzualStellarPopulationSynthesis2003a} stellar population models.
 We assume the same extinction for the stellar and nebular component and a \citet{calzettiDustContentOpacity2000} dust attenuation law, with $A_{\rm V}$ varying between 0 and 3.0.
-The values for the ionization parameter (log$U$) and the metallicity ($Z$) are allowed to vary within the ranges [$-3.5, -2.0$] and [$0.1-1$~Z$_{\odot}$], respectively, based on the values measured from their nebular emission \citep[e.g.][]{lampertiGANIFSJWSTNIRSpec2024a, rodriguezdelpinoGANIFSCoevolutionHighly2024}.
+The values for the ionisation parameter (log$U$) and the metallicity ($Z$) are allowed to vary within the ranges [$-3.5, -2.0$] and [$0.1-1$~Z$_{\odot}$], respectively, based on the values measured from their nebular emission \citep[e.g.][]{lampertiGANIFSJWSTNIRSpec2024a, rodriguezdelpinoGANIFSCoevolutionHighly2024}.
 We consider a delayed exponential star formation history with a recent burst.
 For SPT0311-58-E, MACSJ0416-Y1 and MACS1149-JD1, which are lensed systems, stellar masses are estimated after correcting for magnification factors, $\mu$, of 1.15 \citep{arribasGANIFSCoreExtremely2024a}, 1.43 \citep{kawamataPRECISESTRONGLENSING2016} and 10 \citep{marconciniGANIFSInterplayMerger2024a}, respectively.
+Since our sample spans a wide range in redshift, the changing coverage of the rest-frame emission in the R100 data could have an impact in the estimation of the stellar masses.
+To evaluate this effect, we have repeated the estimation of stellar masses constraining the data to a common rest-frame wavelength range, namely $1500\AA$–$4945\AA$.
+In this test we find an average offset of only $\sim$~$0.15$~dex towards lower stellar mass values and no variation of this offset with redshift.
+Thus, since the impact in our results is negligible, we maintain the stellar mass values estimated with the full wavelength coverage of the R100 data but add a 0.15~dex to the errors in their estimation to account for these systematic uncertainties.
 The estimated stellar masses for the galaxies/regions in our sample range within log$_{10}$~(M$_\star$/M$_\odot$)~=~$8.5-11$.
 The individual values are included in Table~\ref{table:summary_observations}.